-The Hindu festival Krishna Janmashtami this year will be celebrated on August 11 and August 12, 2020.
+The Hindu festival Krishna Janmashtami this year will be celebrated on Aug 18, 2022.
 Krishna Janmashtami or Janmashtami celebrates the birth of the famous Hindu God Lord Krishna.
 As per the Hindu mythology, Lord Krishna had descended on earth on the 8th day of the dark half of Saavan month, which is celebrated as Janmashtami.

 Importance Of Janmashtami And History Surrounding Lord Krishna